release-it/release-it/docs/npm.md

 ## Prerequisite checks

-First, release-it checks whether the npm registry is up and the user is authenticated with npm to prevent issues later on in the process.
+To prevent issues later in the process, release-it first checks whether the npm registry is up, the user is authenticated with npm and is a collaborator for the current package.

 Some instances of npm registries, such as Nexus, do not support `npm ping` and/or `npm whoami`.
 If the error is a `E400` or `E404`, release-it will give a warning but continue.